 This is a post by author Jean Pierre Krozendijk.
-Jean Pierre is based at Universal Aviation Aruba – Oranjestad, which has an aircraft ground handling facility in Aruba.
-Jean Pierre is an expert on business aircraft operations in Aruba and can be contacted at email@example.com.
+At the time of writing, Jean Pierre was based at Universal Aviation Aruba – Oranjestad, which discontinued operation of the GAT in January 2018.

 This business aviation blog post is part of a series on operating in Aruba and continues from our last article: “Business Aircraft Operations to Aruba: Airport Ops.”

 Aruba (TNCA) is an excellent tech stop for business aircraft operations and offers a high standard of service for destination stops.
 Aircraft parking can fill up during busy periods, so at times you may need to drop and go.
 For best results, it’s always best to pre-notify your ground handler as to any needed service requirements.

 The following are some tips when arranging ground handling in Aruba:

 1. Know the ground handling process at TNCA

 Your ground handler needs to know your itinerary, tail number, aircraft type, operator, and crew/passenger information to set up ground handling.
 Your handler will also want to know what services are required on arrival.
 For Customs, Immigration, and Quarantine (CIQ) clearance, an EPIC form – similar to a general declaration – needs to be filled out with crew/passenger details as well as some aircraft information.
 The ground handler will complete the EPIC form on behalf of the operator.
 Once a ground handling request is received, all arrangements are coordinated.
 Particularly during high season – Easter, October, December, and January – your ground handler will notify airport authorities of aircraft parking needs as limited parking can be an issue.